-Honours in opponents' suit when deciding to support your partner's suit (these points could be useless to your partner), and in particular honours in suits shown by your left hand opponent (they are sitting 'over' you).
+Honours in opponents' suit when deciding to support partner's suit (these points could be useless), and in particular honours in suits shown by your Left Hand Opponent (they are sitting 'over' you).

-There are also specific distributions that enhance you hand and should make you consider a more 'aggressive' bid, namely:
+There are also specific distributions that enhance hands and support a more 'aggressive' bid, namely:-

-Two or three honours in long suits, or better still honour sequences in long suits - add 1 HCP.
+Two or three honours in long suits, or better still honour sequences in long suits - add 1 point to the HCP count.

 Honours in partner's suit when deciding to support it.

 Honours in own suit when deciding to overcall.

 Two or three intermediate cards in a suit (8, 9, 10) especially if headed by honours.